flarogus/flarogus/README.md

 E.g. `!flarogus help "multiword argument"` passes `multiword argument` as a single argument to the `!flarogus help` command (this command will fail, but that doesn't matter).

-There're also raw arguments — everything passed after a `<<` (double less-than sign) is considered a single string argument, which ends with the end of the message.
+There are also raw arguments — everything passed after a `<<` (double less-than sign) is considered a single string argument, which ends with the end of the message.

 In addiction to normal arguments, there are flags.
 A flag begins with a double minus sign, e.g. `--force`.